 Related species and their differences

-Possum-Haw or Smooth Witherod (Viburnum nudum): A dense, 8 to 12 foot high shrub with upright, arching stems, Leaf surface has a waxy, shiny, flat-topped, white flower clusters are followed by colorful, green to pink to blue fruit.
-Excellent reddish-purple fall color.
-It is native to low woods, swamps and bog areas if eastern and southeastern U.S.
+Possum-Haw or Smooth Witherod (Viburnum nudum): A dense, 8 to 12 feet high shrub with upright, arching stems.
+Leaf surface has a waxy, shiny, medium green color that changes to an excellent reddish-purple fall color.
+The flat-topped, white flower clusters are followed by colorful, green to pink to blue fruit.
+It is native to low woods, swamps and bog areas in Eastern and Southeastern U.S.